 A blooming Drosera regia is a sight to behold.
-I think it took about two months for the flower stalk to fully grow and the inflorescence to mature, a process in which the mother plant has poured a lot of energy… and another set of flowers is on the way!
+I think it took about two months for the flower stalk to fully grow and the inflorescence to mature, a process into which the mother plant has poured a lot of energy… and another set of flowers is on the way!
 Meanwhile, the suckers have been growing at a normal rate.

 Although the plant mostly grows in full sun, the heat waves from June and July didn’t hurt it, from what it seems.
 Frequent watering is important to counteract soil and root overheating in such a medium-sized pot because it can get hot rather quickly.

 The plant has gone through its first winter dormancy under my care, during which only a little bud with a folded leaf remained, just above the soil surface.
 I kept it outside most of the time, except when it was freezing.